ahmadss3/assignment-1/README.md

-# Assignment_1 Cloud Technology
+# Assignment-1 Cloud Technology

 This project provides a simple Go-based REST web application that offers information about countries and their historical population data.
 It also includes a status/diagnostics endpoint.
-Additionally, there is an option to return responses in a basic HTML format (with a blue background) instead of plain JSON, for a more visually appealing browser experience.
+Additionally, there is an option to return responses in a basic HTML format instead of plain JSON, for a more visually appealing browser experience.

 ## Table of Contents
 1. [Overview](#overview)